The web app coordinates

 amistio sync statusShow brain file state, pending docs, dirty edits, and conflicts.

-amistio sync pullMaterialize approved web brain artifacts into docs/ folders.
+amistio sync pullMaterialize approved web brain artifacts into docs/ folders, including explicit docs/html HTML artifacts.

 amistio sync pushPush local synced brain changes back to the app for review.